"Think outside the box"

 Invite Chris into your inbox

+If you'd like to subscribe to Chris' emails yourself (the ones we discuss here), you'll find a place to sign up on his website.
 If you're interested in The Impact Equation, the book he recently published with Julien Smith, you can find it on Amazon US and Amazon UK.

 Business Jazz Players - We welcome David Bailey MBE